-- Requests a withdrawal prior to the last date to withdraw, or - Has consecutive week(s) of absences before the last date to withdraw, regardless of contact, or - · Is not meeting the requirements of the course.
+- · Requests a withdrawal prior to the last date to withdraw, or - · has consecutive week(s) of absences, or - is not meeting the requirements of the course.

 Module Classes:

 Classes that are 14-week, 12-week, 8-week or 4-week in length during an enrollment term are considered "Modules" and are included in the Return of Title IV funds calculation.